 |Units of Credit||6|

-The aims of this course are to introduce students the basic concepts and major components of microprocessors and microcontrollers and to provide students with knowledge and skills for solving problems with microprocessors /microcontrollers.
+The aims of this course are to introduce students to the basic concepts and major components of microprocessors and micro controllers and to provide students with knowledge and skills for solving problems with microprocessors and micro-controllers.

 Before commencing this course, students should: